Junior Young Friends: Closure

 After several years of dwindling numbers and COVID struggles, the event was reduced to merely the Bournville one at Christmas.
 Shortly after, Central England Quakers decided to cut off support for the event, citing increasing safeguarding regulations, lack of committee members within the age range and a general lack of interest in running the event.
 The final JYF was held at Bournville Meeting House from the 17–19 December 2021.
 It was run as a celebration of JYF's recent history, and unusually had a changed age range of 18-25 as there weren't enough adult volunteers to safeguard under 18s.

 JYFs closure marked the end of Junior Young Friends events in Britain.
 Rosie and Sammy Gilbert, the main organisers for the last few years, have expressed interest in restarting the event following the easing of lockdown rules.
 Along with a skeleton crew of former JYF committee members, they have set up a successor event called Fellowship of the Friends (pronounced F-OFF) targeting the 18-25 year-old age range.

-Locations

-In recent years, JYF's have been held at Friend's Meeting Houses in the following locations: